-Our Child Safety program provides detailed guidance for Council members, staff, volunteers and contractors on how to identify key indicators of child abuse and other harm and how to report child safety incidents or concerns internally at the School.
-It also contains detailed procedures with respect to the reporting of child safety incidents or concerns to relevant external authorities.
+Our Child Safety program provides detailed guidance for School staff and volunteers (including School Council members) on how to identify key indicators of child abuse and other harm and how to report child safety incidents or concerns internally at the School.
+It also contains detailed procedures with respect to the reporting of child safety incidents or concerns to relevant external authorities, and for the School community and other persons in the wider community to report child safety concerns to the School.

 We recognise that some individuals, particularly children, face additional vulnerabilities to child abuse and other harm, as well as additional barriers to disclosing child safety incidents or concerns.

-Our Child Safety program provides guidance on identifying additional vulnerabilities and barriers and contains strategies for supporting these individuals to participate in the School community and enabling them to disclose child safety incidents or concerns to the School.
+Our Child Safety program provides guidance on identifying these additional vulnerabilities and barriers and contains strategies for supporting these individuals to participate in the School community and enabling them to disclose child safety incidents or concerns to the School.